1539 North 3rd Street,

 1 person favorited this theater

 I don’t know who owned and operated the Rialto Theater.
-It never was grouped with other neighborhood houses in newspaper ads.
-Operating prior to 1941, the Rialto Theater was large at 900 seats and seemed to survive the onslaught of television quite well, until that fateful night in the summer of 1970 when changing times hit the Rialto Theater right in the face and closed its doors forever.
+It never was grouped with other neighborhood houses in newspaper advertisements.
+Operating prior to 1922 as the Family Theater, it was then renamed Rialto Theater in the summer of 1922.
+The Rialto Theater was large at 900 seats and seemed to survive the onslaught of television quite well, until that fateful night in the summer of 1970 when changing times hit the Rialto Theater right in the face and closed its doors forever.

 People in Harrisburg usually refer to anything north of Forster Street (pronounced ‘Foster’ in Harrisburgese) as ‘Uptown’.
 The street where the Rialto Theater, Star Theater and Broad Theater were located was ‘uptown’, but had nothing in common with the fine houses and green lawns where the Uptown Theater stood, and they were all on the same thoroughfare.
 The lower several blocks of 3rd Street just north of downtown were rough-and-tumble neighborhoods but had their own busy shopping areas that catered to the people who lived there.
 The Rialto Theater was one of those businesses.